PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **FreqBodyAccelerationMag-Kurtosis:**

+   *Numeric* value that specifies the mean of the kurtosis of the total body acceleration total computed magnitude.
+The magnitude was calculated using the Euclidean form.

 * **FreqBodyAccelerationMag-Skewness:**

+   *Numeric* value that specifies the mean of the skewness of the total body acceleration total computed magnitude.
+The magnitude was calculated using the Euclidean form.

 * **FreqBodyAccelerationMean-X:**

+   *Numeric* value that specifies the mean of the total body acceleration after the FFT process for the X axis, in m/s.

 * **FreqBodyAccelerationMean-Y:**

+   *Numeric* value that specifies the mean of the total body acceleration after the FFT process for the Y axis, in m/s.

 * **FreqBodyAccelerationMean-Z:**

+   *Numeric* value that specifies the mean of the total body acceleration after the FFT process for the Z axis, in m/s.

 * **FreqBodyGyro-bandsEnergy-1,24:**

+   *Numeric* value that specifies the mean of the body gyroscope readings after the FFT process for energy bands between 1 and 24, in m/s.

 * **FreqBodyGyro-bandsEnergy-25,48:**

+   *Numeric* value that specifies the mean of the body gyroscope readings after the FFT process for energy bands between 25 and 48, in m/s.

 * **FreqBodyGyro-std-X:**

+   *Numeric* value that specifies the mean of the Standard Deviation of the gyrscope readings on the X axis after the FFT process, in m/s.

 * **FreqBodyGyroMagnitude-Kurtosis:**

+   *Numeric* value that specifies the mean of the kurtosis of the total body gyroscope readings total computed magnitude.
+The magnitude was calculated using the Euclidean form.

 * **FreqBodyGyroMagnitude-Skewness:**

+   *Numeric* value that specifies the mean of the skewness of the total body gyroscope readings total computed magnitude.
+The magnitude was calculated using the Euclidean form.

 * **FreqBodyGyroMean-X:**

+   *Numeric* value that specifies the mean of the total body Gyroscope readings after the FFT process for the X axis, in m/s.

 * **FreqBodyGyroMean-Y:**

+   *Numeric* value that specifies the mean of the total body Gyroscope readings after the FFT process for the Y axis, in m/s.

 * **FreqBodyGyroMean-Z:**

+   *Numeric* value that specifies the mean of the total body Gyroscope readings after the FFT process for the Z axis, in m/s.

 * **SubjectId:**

    *Integer* value that serves as Foreign Key to relate the row (observation) to an specific Subject.